Admission to String Project

-- Acceptance of candidates on the waiting list is determined by the following factors:
+- Acceptance of candidates via the lottery is determined by the following factors:

-- The program’s vacancies In order to maintain a quality musical and educational experience for our students and teachers, our program needs a balance of instruments and experience levels.
-The String Project will try to fill vacancies with appropriately matched applicants regardless of how long they have been on the waiting list.
+- The program’s vacancies.
+In order to maintain a quality musical and educational experience for our students and teachers, our program needs a balance of instruments and experience levels.

 To increase your child’s chances of prompt admission to the program, consider beginning private lessons as soon as your child is ready for them; we will be happy to consider you for Saturday-only admission later.
 Also, consider being open to any of the string instruments.
 The vast majority of our applicants are waiting to enter the String Project as beginning violin or cello students, and so waits for beginning-level classes on these instruments tend to be the longest.

 We understand that some students may wish to begin private lessons on their own rather than waiting for a position in our beginner classes.
 To help parents begin the process of finding a teacher, the String Project maintains a list of teachers in the Austin area.
 The list includes some current and former String Project teachers as well as other teachers not affiliated with the String Project.
 The list is not in any sense exhaustive; there are many, many teachers in the Austin area.
 Rather, the Referral List is intended as a tool to help you begin looking for a teacher.